DSV-CUB/Reslice3Dto2D/README.md

 site-packages of Python are necessary: numpy, pydicom, PyQt5, qimage2ndarray and scipy.

 ## Usage
-Instructions on usage are provided in the user manual.
+Instructions on usage are provided in the User Manual.

 ## Prerequisites
 The file ending is irrelevant as loaded data is checked for containing DICOM.
 However, the following DICOM tags must